Well, now I’ve just about heard everything.

 Only a month and a half later, I’ll be darned if Disney didn’t release another macabre remake-style version of “Alice in Wonderland.”
 Only this time, Mr. Burton was clever enough to title the film, “Alice Through the Looking Glass,” Mr. Carroll’s original title of the sequel to the first novel.

 “Beauty and the Beast”

 St. Patrick’s Day 2017 proved unlucky as the live-action remake of Disney’s 1991 “Beauty and the Beast” hit theaters that day.
-I’ll admit I saw this one in the theater in April that year.
+I’ll admit I saw this one in the theater in April of that year.
 (Mommas make lots of sacrifices for their kids.)
 But it was still no dice.

 In 2018, Disney released “Christopher Robin,” a new live-action film based loosely on the characters from A. A. Milne’s “Winnie the Pooh.”
-The film pulled on our heartstrings, and as long as we’re still being honest, I gave this film a free pass, simply because it featured Winnie the Pooh and Tigger.
+The film pulled on our heartstrings, and as long as we’re still honest, I gave this film a free pass simply because it featured Winnie the Pooh and Tigger.

 Nobody can be uncheered by Pooh and Tigger.

 But it was the following year that saw more live-action remakes than any other year so far.

 This year, we have seen more live-action remakes of Disney films than ever before.
 In March of this year, we were introduced to the live-action version of Disney’s 1941 “Dumbo.”
 And if you thought “Baby Mine” made you cry with an animated herd of elephants…